 Authorize senders with SPF

-You can easily identify spam messages with Sender Policy Framework (SPF) records for your domain.
+We recommend that you create a Sender Policy Framework (SPF) record for your domain.
 An SPF record is a type of Domain Name Service (DNS) record that identifies which mail servers are permitted to send email on behalf of your domain.

-If your domain doesn’t have an SPF record, some recipient domains may reject messages from your users because they can’t validate that the messages come from an authorized mail server.
+If your domain does not have an SPF record, some recipient domains may reject messages from your users because they cannot validate that the messages come from an authorized mail server.

-If you've already set the SPF record for your domain, it means that you’ve set Google's servers in the SPF records.
+If you've already set the SPF record for your domain, it means that you have set Google's servers in the SPF records.

-- If you purchased your domain from one of our registration partners while signing up for Google Apps, Google doesn’t publish SPF records for your domain.
+Note: If you purchased your domain from one of our registration partners while signing up for Google Apps, Google does not publish SPF records for your domain.